wpinkman/peek-challenge/README.md

 2. JSON serialization: https://github.com/FasterXML/jackson

 ### Ideas for Improvement
+## challenge
 1. Consider using the plural in RESTful API endpoints.
 For example, instead of having "boat" and "boats", just have "boats".
 A POST to "boats" adds a boat, a GET reads the list of boats.
 A specific boat could then be referenced by the semantic "boats/boat-id".
 2. In case of a conflict of boat allocation as in Test Case 2, it might be better to reflect that a boat is no longer available by not returning it in the "boats" field of the timeslots response.
+## implementation
+1. More efficient allocation of bookings to available boats.
+This implemntation tries to use a boat that is already going in the timeslot availble however this does not always maximize the largest available booking.
+Instead, more knowledge of time slot conflict could be added to the booking to boat allocation to keep larger blocks of seats available for booking.

 ### Instructions to run
 If you want to just try it, there is a live deployed version available here: http://peekchallenge.appspot.com